 CAF is well known for their Access For Athletes Grant Program which assists in purchasing adaptive equipment and activities for people with disabilities.

-“Disabled Sports USA’s mission is to provide national leadership and opportunities for individuals with disabilities to develop independence, confidence, and fitness through participation in community sports, recreation and educational programs.”
+“Move United’s mission is to provide national leadership and opportunities for individuals with disabilities to develop independence, confidence, and fitness through participation in community sports, competition, recreation, high performance sport and educational programs.”

 Paralyzed Veterans of America